iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 1 reviews"/>
 </p>

+> Stops working.
+I install it and it works for a period of time then stops.
+This is the 3rd time I installed it.
+Today I checked it and said last checked June 3, today is June 25<br> :date: __2021-06-23 15:42:42__

+> Covids a hoax the state developers should work on fixing actual issues.
+Like the unemployment systems that have been overwhelmed and need optimization from the influx caused by terrible policy decisions.
+Also the app doesn't even work.<br> :date: __2021-06-21 18:40:42__

 > Doesn't work anymore.
 Says it hasn't checked for exposure in over 4 months, despite that option being always enabled and my Bluetooth being always on.<br> :date: __2021-06-20 14:05:45__

 > Glad our great state is so great at throwing away our hard earned money.
 Please explain how the developers name is "State of Michigan".
 The State of Michigan is not just a person or a government.<br> :date: __2021-06-07 22:32:19__